psychiee/TADE/README.md

    - ADJUST the parameters for aperture extraction (CRREJECT, APEXWID, ... )
  - run 04-ecidentify.py
    - do wavelength calibration using the master comparison spectrum (comp1.ec.fits) and template (compFLI.ec.fits)
-   - generate the data file of wavelength calibration results (EIDFILE)
+   - generate the data file of line-matching results b.t.w. master comparison and template (EIDFILE)
    - !!YOU SHOULD CHECK the png files of results!!
    - ADJUST the paramters (EIDTHRES, ...
 EIDORDER)
  - run 05-dispcor.py
    - apply the heliocentric velocity correction to the spectrum (by object name in FITS header)
+   - calculate the wavelength solution for all apertures by polynomial fitting using EIDFILE line data
+   - determine the local continuum in each aperture, and normalize it
+   - place the spectra end to end for all apertures
    - generate the lpx data files of object spectra (wavelength, aperture numer, intensity)
    - generate the pdf image files of object spectra (graph)